AdriQD/attentionQST/README.md

 In this project we carry out a quantum state tomography task (QST) with an hybrid protocol, that combines a pre-procesing step and a deep learning post-processing step.
 In this repo, the classical reconstruction method considered are linear inversion (available) and maximum likelihood estimation (available soon).
 The deep learning model is a combination of 1D convolutional neural networks and self-attention transformer.
 The project goal is doublefold: improve over the classical QST approach, by generating a full-fledge deep learning noise filter function, and second, achieve higher generalization ability, i.e. reducing the training data amount, for the network model (see Fig.2 in the article).

-The tompgraphy pipeline consist of two main blocks:
+The tomography pipeline consist of two main blocks:

 1. pre-processing.
 In this step, we first generate  random density matrices,  and then we work out the associated born values, using a pre-selected set of operators (SIC-POVM, Pauli).
 We introduce a statistical approximation inside our data by using multinomial function for the SIC-POVM, or Gaussian approximation for the Pauli basis.